IntroSDE/introsde/assignments/assignment03/README.md

     * please, do not include .class or IDE generated project files
 * Rename the Zip file to: your **student_name_assignmentNumber.zip**.
 As **student_name**, use your name as registered in [this spreadsheet][10], replacing spaces by "_" (e.g.,"Ans-Riaz-2.zip"
 * Follow [this link for uploading your file][9]
-* Password will be given and class and sent to the group
+* Password will be given in class and sent to the group
 * The assignment is due on **27-Nov (Mid-Night)**.
 * On 28-Nov, the **VIVA Session** will be held where we will randomly pair servers and clients to check that they work.